FleetAdmiralButter/security_pack/README.md

 Out of the box configuration is tailored to be as unobtrusive as possible, while still providing good base security configuration.

-After installation, it configures the following:
+After installation, it enables/configures the following:

 1. Password Policy:
     * All authenticated users will have a password expiration of 90 days.